getindata/kedro-azureml/docs/source/05_data_assets.rst

 Currently only the `uri_file` and `uri_folder` types are supported.
 Because of limitations of the Azure ML SDK, the `uri_file` type can only be used for pipeline inputs, not for outputs.
 The `uri_folder` type can be used for both inputs and outputs.

+The ``AzureMLAssetDataset`` supports specifying exact dataset versions using the ``azureml_version`` parameter.
+If not specified, the latest version will be used automatically.

 **For v1 API** (deprecated ⚠️) use the ``AzureMLFileDataset`` and the ``AzureMLPandasDataset`` which translate to `File/Folder dataset`_ and `Tabular dataset`_ respectively in
 Azure Machine Learning.
 Both fully support the Azure versioning mechanism and can be used in the same way as any other dataset in Kedro.